zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-orm.md

 In this lab, you will:

 * Create an IAM compartment to isolate and organize your CI/CD cloud resources
-* Create ORM project pointing to a git repository.
+* Create ORM Stack and configuration pointing to a git repository.
 * Provision Infrastructure: Network, IAM, Kubernetes Cluster on OKE, DevOps project

 ### Prerequisites